Pet Teeth Cleaning

 Dental care is one of the most essential components of your pet's preventive care plan.
 With a healthy mouth, your pet is able to eat, play, and live their life to the fullest.
 Unfortunately, nearly 80% of pets over the age of three have periodontal disease and require treatments.
 Yet, this disease is entirely preventable.
-Routine professional cleanings by the team at Melrose Animal Clinic coupled with consistent at-home care by you means your pet will experience a clean, healthy mouth their whole lives.
+Routine cat and dog teeth cleaning by the team at Melrose Animal Clinic coupled with consistent at-home care by you means your pet will experience a clean, healthy mouth their whole lives.

 The Importance of At-Home Care

 A consistent at-home dental care regimen helps you to keep your pet's mouth healthy and reduce the number of times they require professional cleanings.
 Brushing your cat's or dog's teeth is the single most effective way to reduce plaque and tartar, but there are other options, too.
 These include:

 You can play an active role in your pet's dental health care.